dubo0111/transformer-3d-packing-rl/README.md

 # 3D Bin Packing with Deep Reinforcement Learning

+> ⚠️ **Development Warning**: This project is currently under development and may not be fully stable or feature-complete.

 Production-ready implementation of **TAP-Net** (Transformer-based Actor-critic Packing Network) for solving the 3D bin packing problem using Deep Reinforcement Learning and PPO.

 ## Quick Start